-After winning a big race around the world, the simple spray plane Dusty (spoken by Martin Halm) has become a famous racing plane.
+After winning a big race around the world, Dusty (voiced by Martin Halm), a simple crop duster, has become a famous racing plane.
 Dusty is literally flying high and nothing can stop him.
-But then his gearbox breaks down and every race could mean its end.
-Since his model has not been produced for a long time, it seems almost impossible to get spare parts.
-But there's hardly any time to let the wings hang, because when the Propwash runway almost burns down in an accident, a new firefighter has to come in so that the air traffic can continue here.
-For Dusty it is clear that he will step in here as long as he is not allowed to fly races.
-But to become a real fire engine, Dusty first has to train with the grumpy rescue helicopter Blade Ranger (Henning Baum) and his team in the Piston-Peak National Park.
-And that turns out to be much more difficult than initially thought.
-But just when Dusty is about to give up, he has to prove his heroism in order not only to save his new friends in the National Park…
+But then his gearbox breaks down and every race from now on could mean his final end.
+Since his model has been out of production for a long time, it seems almost impossible to get hold of spare parts.
+But there's little time to hang his wings, because when an accident nearly burns down the Propwash runway, a new firefighter has to be brought in to keep things flying here.
+For Dusty, it's clear he'll fill in here as long as he doesn't get to fly races.
+But in order to become a real firefighter, Dusty must first train with the grumpy rescue helicopter Blade Ranger (Henning Baum) and his team at Piston Peak National Park.
+And that turns out to be a lot harder than first thought.
+But just when Dusty is about to give up, he has to prove his heroism in order to save not only his new friends in the national park.

-Especially since fire fighting in the national park doesn't only offer some really great visual moments.
-Planes 2" is also clearly superior in terms of tension.
-At least small fans of the "Cars" and "Planes" universe will get their money's worth in these adventures.
-The humor is very simple and kept very child-friendly over long distances.
-The exciting scenes are exciting, but not too scary.
-The characters are nicely animated and the backgrounds partly look really great in 3D.
-Disney and Pixar films are usually characterized by the fact that they are not just children's films, but fun for the whole family.
-This is not the case with Planes 2.
-Similar to the "Tinkerbell" films, the adventures of the talking airplanes are clearly aimed at a very young target audience, who are not bothered by the fact that these works lack the finesse of great Disney movies.
+Even though the firefighting in the national park has some really great moments to offer, and not just visually.
+Planes 2 is also clearly superior in terms of excitement.
+At least little fans of the Cars and Planes universe will therefore get their money's worth with these adventures.
+The humor is very simple and for long stretches very appropriate for children.
+The thrilling scenes are exciting, but not too scary.
+The characters are nicely animated and some of the backgrounds look really excellent, especially in 3D.
+Disney and Pixar movies are usually characterized by the fact that they are not just pure children's movies, but fun for the whole family.
+That's not the case with Planes 2.
+Much like the Tinkerbell films, the adventures of the talking planes are clearly aimed at a very young target audience, who just don't mind the fact that these works lack the finesse of big Disney cinema films.